mgmontenegrocal/mgmontenegrocal.github.io/content/publication/2 Diagnostic TANK/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Marcos Gaspar Montenegro Calvimonte
+- admin #Marcos Gaspar Montenegro Calvimonte

 # Author notes (optional)
 #author_notes: Marcos Gaspar Montenegro Calvimonte